rdmnl/rdmnl/README.md

 ## 💻 SOFTWARE ENGINEER | DEVOPS

-Agile Software Engineer with over 7 years of experience in Python development, data modeling, and DevOps.
-Proven leader in driving technological innovations and system architecture enhancements for scalable solutions, particularly in startup environments.
-Passionate about learning new technologies quickly to address evolving challenges.
-Committed to delivering high-quality, scalable, and consistent code while prioritizing operational excellence and strategic outcomes.
-Expert in leading teams and projects with a focus on code clarity, collaboration, and adaptability.
+Software Architect with over 10 years of experience.
+I love designing scalable systems, solving complex backend challenges, and working with DevOps to build efficient, cloud-native solutions.
+Passionate about creating robust architectures and leading teams to deliver impactful results in fast-paced environments.

 ---